mattborghi/CV/content/jobs/Crisil/index.md

 the top-three global banks.
 - In-scope models covered products of all complexities from simple vanilla to exotics like equity-linked swaptions, range accruals and variance-linked models
-- Responsible for creating technical documentation and generating executive summary reports in LaTeX.
+- Responsible for creating technical documentation and generating executive summary reports in *LaTeX*.
 - Scrutiny of pricing methodology, model soundness and test suite design.
 - Creating and executing calibration, benchmarking, computational performance, hedging, limiting cases, stability and convergence tests using C#.
 CCAR stress testing and PAA explains.